IshanBadiyani/ISOM_835_Term-Project_Ishan-Badiyani/README.md

 All plots and charts used in the report are located in the `visualizations/` folder.

 ## Final Report
-The complete project report is available in the `report/` folder.
+The complete project report is available in the under the 'ISOM 836 - Final report' file.

 ## How to Run
 1. Open the Colab notebooks via the links above.